Understanding MCA & DOLS in Mental Health Care

 – Quality care: Proper application ensures decisions genuinely reflect individuals’ best interests and previously expressed wishes

-Mental health safeguarding law UK increasingly emphasises least restrictive practice.
+Mental health safeguarding law in the UK increasingly emphasises the least restrictive practice.
 The CQC actively inspects MCA and DoLS compliance, with inadequate practice potentially triggering enforcement action against providers.

 The Five Principles of the Mental Capacity Act (UK)